g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 #### Notes
 - Commas are mandatory because when the `send_email` function is called, it splits the input string using commas and then checks whether the generated email exists among the resulting parts.
 In our case, it certainly does.

-- When I tried to solve the challenge, I first crafted a plaintext (the email might change eventually, but I’ll use the previous email as an example) like this: `aa,dojytbjmyt@nmtscript.sorcerer,aaaaaaaaaaaaaaaa@script.sorceref` I thought to myself: *“Yeah, that’s a 64-byte password and it will work like a charm; I’ll flip the 'm' with the 'a' from the first block and the 'f' with the last 'a' from the fourth block.”* But None of this happened, the `send_email` function executed, but the value of the variable `has_flag` never changed.
+- When I tried to solve the challenge, I first crafted a plaintext (the email might change eventually, but I’ll use the previous email as an example) like this: `aa,dojytbjmyt@nmtscript.sorcerer,aaaaaaaaaaaaaaaa@script.sorceref` I thought to myself: *“Yeah, that’s a 64-byte password and it will work like a charm; I’ll flip the 'm' with the 'a' from the first block and the 'f' with the last 'a' from the fourth block.”* But None of this happened, yet the `send_email` function executed, but the value of the variable `has_flag` never changed.
 Then came the “Ahah” moment: after decryption, the first block become a garbage because altering the 'a' changed the entire block after decryption (one of the properties of AES).
 This led to the loss of an email part.
 So as I said, everything in the payload was done in purpose.

+# Implementation

+Enough theory.

+I added a well-commented Python script to this directory that implements all the theory I explained earlier.
+It uses pwntools to communicate with the server.
+Before checking it out, it’s better to understand the theory and try implementing it yourself.

+# Final thoughts

+EAAS is a type of challenge that pushes you to think outside the box, and that’s the best part: it doesn’t only require technical knowledge to solve, but it also demand analytical and problem-solving skills.
+I believe that without the assistance of AI, this challenge wouldn’t have reached such a high number of solves (+100).

+Many thanks to all the organizers for their tremendous efforts.